 After I came to faith in Christ, I attended college with the final goal of eventually going into full-time ministry as a pastor or youth pastor.
 Towards the end of my undergraduate studies, and while serving as a youth pastor, I substituted in a school and fell in love with teaching and school.
 I knew that this is what God wanted me to do with my life and began my educational career as a fifth-sixth grade teacher.
 While teaching, I eventually began to serve as an elementary supervisor.
-During my first few years of teaching, I finished a Master of Art and then began a new position as Administrator of a K5-12th-grade school.
-I am excited to begin as the new Head of School at San Jose Christian School.
-In all, I have been serving in a Christian school as a teacher and in leadership for twenty-sixth years.
+During my first few years of teaching, I finished a Master of Art and then began a new position as Administrator of a K-12th-grade school.
+I am excited to be the Head of School at San Jose Christian School.
+In all, I have been serving in a Christian school as a teacher and in leadership for close to 30 years.

 I have lived in Georgia for most of all of my life in the Savannah, Waverly Hall, and Columbus area.
 I met my future wife in Savannah at the school we were both teaching.
-We married in 1992 and will be celebrating 26 years this December.
-We have two daughters, Rebecca Grace (19) and Bethany Faith (16).
-Our older daughter a junior fine arts major at Columbus State University.
-My younger daughter will be finishing up her high school and also enrolled as a college student through Christian university in Georgia.
+We married in 1992 and will be celebrating 27 years this December.
+We have two daughters, Rebecca Grace (21) and Bethany Faith (18).
+Our older daughter is a fine arts major at Columbus State University.
+My younger daughter is finishing up her high school and also enrolled as a college student through Christian university in Georgia.
 Our family enjoys traveling and especially road trips.
 We have crossed the country on several occasions, and also have driven up the east coast as far as Prince Edward Island, and Nova Scotia.
 Our next goal to travel up the Pacific coast to Washington state.

 Christian Philosophy of Education